biobakery/metawibele/README.md

 	```

-#### Download vignette configuration template
+##### Download vignette configuration template
-MetaWIBELE can accept user defined vignette functions of interest for further prioritization.
+**Optionally**, MetaWIBELE can accept user defined vignette functions of interest for further prioritization.
 You can make your own vignettes configuration files and provide them with optional argument to MetaWIBELE.
-For example, the vignette function configurations file can be provided with `--vignette-config vignettes_function.tsv`
+For example, the vignette function configurations file can be provided with `--vignette-config $vignettes_function` where `$vignettes_function` is the file includes the interested functions.

-* Download local vignettes template file into your working directory:
+* Download local vignettes template file (`vignettes_function.tsv`) into your working directory:
 	* `$ metawibele_download_config --config-type vignette`
 * Make your own configurations:
-	* This is a tab-separated values file.
+	* `vignettes_function.tsv` is a tab-separated values file.
 	* Two required columns: `type` indicates which type of function it is; `annotation` indicates the specific annotations assigned by MetaWIBELE given a annotation type.
 	* Other optional columns: `annotation_type` indicates what tye of annotation it is in MetaWIBELE; `description` indicates detailed descriptions of the annotation.